Dynamoid/dynamoid/README.markdown

     config.warn_on_scan = true # Output a warning to the logger when you perform a scan rather than a query on a table. config.read_capacity = 100 # Read capacity for your tables config.write_capacity = 20 # Write capacity for your tables config.endpoint = 'http://localhost:3000' # [Optional].
 If provided, it communicates with the DB listening at the endpoint.
-This is useful while testing with [Amazon Local DB] (http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html). end
+This is useful for testing with [Amazon Local DB] (http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html). end

 ```